willswats/yelp-camp/README.md

-# Yelp Camp <!-- omit in toc -->
+# Node Yelp Camp <!-- omit in toc -->

-An application for browsing camp grounds and their reviews.
+Yelp, but for camp grounds, built with Node.js, Express, and MongoDB.

 ## Table of Contents <!-- omit in toc -->